 The Emerald Coast stretches from Pensacola to Panama City Beach.
 Along the way you can pop into destinations like Destin and Miramar Beach easily.

-I landed at Pensacola Airport, hired a Nissan Accent from Hertz, and drove to Panama City Beach.
+I landed at Pensacola Airport, hired a Nissan Accent from Hertz, and drove to Panama City Beach for a few days.
 I dropped the car off at the airport, 7 days later.

 The Emerald Coast road trip route options are pretty limited, as in, there’s a clear beach road that you should follow.
 You can’t really go wrong.
 I wanted to include as many bridges as possible and stay hugging the beach as much as possible – the scenic route.